csswizardry/csswizardry.github.com/_posts/2017-06-02-refactoring-tunnels.md

 ```

 We just throw everything away.
 We hard reset ourselves to a point in time we
-knew to be safe—and we do begin to feel safer again—but we have to face up to
+knew to be safe — and we do begin to feel safer again — but we have to face up to
 the fact that we just spent nine days of time and money getting to precisely
 nowhere.
 That’s going to be a difficult one to explain at your stand up, and
 will likely reduce the chances of the business trusting developers with